maarten-pennings/6502/6gpio/README.md

 Please be aware that my logic analyser has a capture speed of 25MS/s or 40ns per sample.
 On row 4 we see a small dip of 41.67ns, which is in the order of the capture resolution of my device.

-Anyhow, row 6 `nSEG-CLK` is now the NOT signal of the `SEG-CLK` we used previously.
+Anyhow, row 5 `06 nSEG-CLK` is now the NOT signal of the `SEG-CLK` we used previously.
 What we see is that the rising edge (given the accuracy of my logic analyzer) comes around the same moment - and the falling edges are ignored.
 That's why the both circuits (with and without NOT) work.

+And, we are lucky.
+The [spec](../4ram/README.md#414-6502-write) guarentees that data (D-A) stays valued tHW after ϕ2 goes low. tHW is at least 30ns, so with our 41.67ns we are ... well ... lucky.
+Not production quality.

 #### 6.3.5.6.
 Timing conclusion